triggermesh/aws-event-sources/cmd/awscognitosource/README.md

 * Register an AWS account
 * Create an [Access Key][doc-accesskey] in your AWS IAM dashboard.
-* Create a [CodeCommit repository][doc-codecommit].
+* Create a [Cognito identity pool][doc-cognito].

 ## Deployment to Kubernetes

-The _AWS CodeCommit event source_ can be deployed to Kubernetes in different manners:
+The _AWS Cognito event source_ can be deployed to Kubernetes in different manners:

-* As an `AWSCodeCommitSource` object, to a cluster where the TriggerMesh _AWS Sources Controller_ is running.
+* As an `AWSCognitoSource` object, to a cluster where the TriggerMesh _AWS Sources Controller_ is running.
 * As a Knative `ContainerSource`, to any cluster running Knative Eventing.

 > :information_source: The sample manifests below reference AWS credentials (Access Key) from a Kubernetes Secret object